odpf/depot/docs/reference/configuration/maxcompute.md

 * Type: `required`
 * Default value: `0`

+## SINK_MAXCOMPUTE_STREAMING_INSERT_MAXIMUM_SESSION_COUNT

+Contains the maximum session cached count for the streaming insert operation.
+This config will be used for setting the maximum session cache capacity for the streaming insert operation.
+Least recently used session will be removed if the cache is full.

+* Example value: `7`
+* Type: `required`
+* Default value: `1`

 ## SINK_MAXCOMPUTE_ZONE_ID

 Contains ZoneID used for parsing the timestamp in the record.
 This config will be used for parsing the timestamp in the record.